RLain/cursor-playground/README.md

 This is the start of the wanderful-life.co.uk build hiking 🥾

+The V0.1 plan is to leverage off [Sanity Studio](https://www.sanity.io/) which is a CMS.
+Get the blog up and running, then consider if building out a custom CMS would be fun.

 # Recommended set up

 This is documenting how we set up the repo in readiness to leverage off cursor.